 Childbirth makes you hungry, so fill up a basket with the new mom’s favorite snacks.

 She can keep this basket beside her recliner for the endless nursing sessions in the middle of the night.

-Love with Food by Snack Nation is a great choice with a bunch of options like organic and gluten free!
+Kind Bars are a great choice with a bunch of options like low glycemic index and gluten free!

 13. Comfy Nursing Bras